-Bless Online, a high-fantasy MMORPG game that has made a lot of improvements after its two failed launches in previous years, finally it has fixed all the pressing matters and offered their new players a fine, balanced game with no performance issues.
+Bless Online, a high-fantasy MMORPG game that has made a lot of improvements after its two failed launches in previous years, finally, it has fixed all the pressing matters and offered its new players a fine, balanced game with no performance issues.

-To be honest I am quite amazed how people genuinely got hyped for this game even when all signs on heaven and earth screamed “IT WILL BE A FAILURE” people still bought expensive “founder packs” and swarmed the servers like ants.
-Unfortunately the hive turned out to be a pile of turd and a queen turned out to be a sterile dyke.
+To be honest I am quite amazed how people genuinely got hyped for this game even when all signs on Heaven and Earth screamed “IT WILL BE A FAILURE” people still bought expensive “founder packs” and swarmed the servers like ants.
+Unfortunately, the hive turned out to be a pile of turds and a queen turned out to be a sterile dyke.
 But let's start with the basics.

 New Player Experience

 Bless Online visuals could’ve been good if this review was published in 2011.
-Currently this game looks like mediocre mobile port of “Meh out of 10” generic PC RPG.
+Currently, this game looks like a mediocre mobile port of “Meh out of 10” generic PC RPG.
 Characters look plastic, environments generic, lighting outdated and mobs boring.
 It has no distinct character or something recognizable.
-There is nothing unique about style of Bless online, color palette consists of a various shades of shit.
-Character animations resemble paralyzed polio victims riding on a rollerblades and after 20 seconds of riding your first mounts you want to put a bullet in its head to take it out of its misery.
+There is nothing unique about the style of Bless Online, color palette consists of a various shades of trash.
+Character animations resemble drunkard coming home 4.00 AM on a rollerblades.
+After 20 seconds of riding your first mounts you want to put a bullet in its head to take it out of its misery.

 Localization is horrid.
 English translation looks like one of those fan-made group translations for some obscure anime someone has found in the trash bin of Tokyo subway.
-Some ability tooltips are absolutely confusing and quest text… well nobody cares about that because story in Bless Online is as generic as Pizza Delivery Guy porn flick.
-It’s pretty disgusting when developer hides behind “early access” shield in a game that has been first released six years ago.
+Some ability tooltips are absolutely confusing and quest text… well nobody cares about that because the story in Bless Online is as generic as Pizza Delivery Guy porn flick.
+It’s pretty disgusting when developer hides behind 'early access' shield in a game that has been first released six years ago.